-Georgia Ensemble Theatre Celebrates 26 Years as North Fulton's Cultural Gem!
+Georgia Ensemble Theatre, Official Resident Company of the Roswell Cultural Arts Center, Celebrates 26 Years as North Fulton's Cultural Gem!

 Georgia Ensemble Theatre’s mission is to create a connection between artists and audiences of all ages.

 Georgia Ensemble Theatre (GET) provides award-winning theatre productions and first class educational opportunities on a year-round basis and is the resident professional theatre at the Roswell Cultural Arts Center.
 The Theatre has earned a reputation for the quality and diversity of its plays.